 The preparation of condensed consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities and expenses and the disclosure of contingent assets and liabilities in the Company's financial statements and accompanying notes.
-Significant management estimates that affect the reported amounts of assets and liabilities include useful lives of property and equipment, stock-based compensation, accruals for clinical trials and deferred tax assets.
+Significant management estimates that affect the reported amounts of assets and liabilities include stock-based compensation, accruals for clinical trials and deferred tax assets.
 While we believe that the estimates and assumptions used in preparation of our condensed consolidated financial statements based on our knowledge of current events and actions that we may undertake in the future are appropriate, actual results could differ from those estimates, and any such differences may be material.

-As of March 31, 2021, the Company's significant accounting policies are consistent with those discussed in Note 2 - "Summary of Significant Accounting Prolicies and Recent Accounting Pronouncements" of its consolidated financial statements included in the Company's 2020 Annual Report filed on Form 10-K with the SEC on March 9, 2021.
+As of September 30, 2021, the Company's significant accounting policies are consistent with those discussed in Note 2 - "Summary of Significant Accounting Policies and Recent Accounting Pronouncements" of its consolidated financial statements included in the Company's 2020 Annual Report filed on Form 10-K with the SEC on March 9, 2021.